Last Updated: June 29, 2024

 As you can imagine, Nike was incredibly grateful to Bo for his efforts as an endorser.
 So grateful that the company did two things to honor Bo:

 2) Nike never stopped paying Bo.
-Despite the fact that Bo hasn't played a professional sport in decades, he still earns what is believed to be AT LEAST $1 million per year from Nike.
-And unlike Michael Jordan who still sells a product for the company, Bo's paycheck is essentially just an annual thank you note.
+Despite the fact that he hasn't played a professional sport in decades, he still earns what is believed to be AT LEAST $1 million per year from Nike.
+And unlike Michael Jordan, who still sells a product for the company, Bo's paycheck is essentially just an annual thank-you note.

 Early Life

-Vincent Edward "Bo" Jackson was born in Bessemer, Alabama, on November 30, 1962.
-He has many siblings, and is the eighth of ten children in his family.
-He attended McAdory High School.
-In high school, he broke records as a running back on the football team, and also was a member of the baseball team, where he hit 20 home runs in 25.
+Vincent Edward "Bo" Jackson was born on November 30, 1962, in Bessemer, Alabama.
+He is the eighth of ten children in his family.
+Bo attended McAdory High School.
+In high school, he broke records as a running back on the football team and also was a member of the baseball team, where he hit 20 home runs in 25.
 He also broke state track records and won Alabama's state title for decathlon twice.
 Though he was drafted by the New York Yankees in 1982, Jackson opted to attend Auburn University on a football scholarship.
-He said he promised his mother he would be the first from his family to go to college.
+He said he promised his mother he would be the first in his family to go to college.
 Jackson also played baseball and ran track and field while at Auburn.
 Receiving impressive stats in all three sports, he is known for his rare ability to excel in a number of sports.

 Baseball Career

 Jackson signed a three-year, $1.07 million contract with the Royals, and he played 53 games with their Class AA minor league affiliate, the Memphis Chicks.
-He was called up to the majors in September 1986, and made the Royals' roster in 1987.
-After the Royals released him in 1991 due to him being injured, the Chicago White Sox offered him a three-year contract that guaranteed $700,000 per season, that also had a performance-based upside of $8.15 million.
-With the White Sox, Jackson played two seasons, in 1991 and 1993; he took the 1992 season off and was on the disabled roster because he has hip replacement surgery that year.
+He was called up to the majors in September 1986 and made the Royals' roster in 1987.
+After the Royals released him in 1991 due to injury, the Chicago White Sox offered him a three-year contract that guaranteed $700,000 per season, which also had a performance-based upside of $8.15 million.
+With the White Sox, Jackson played two seasons, in 1991 and 1993; he took the 1992 season off and was on the disabled roster because he had hip replacement surgery that year.
 He finished his professional athletic career in 1994 with the California Angels, retiring at the age of 32.

 Football Career